nus-cs2030s/2324-s2/docs/24-erasure.md

 # Unit 24: Type Erasure

+!!! abstract "Learning Objectives"

     After taking this unit, students are expected to:

     - understand that generics are implemented with type erasure in Java
     - understand that type information is not fully available during run-time when generics are used, and problems that this could cause
     - be aware that arrays and generics don't mix well in Java
     - know the terms reifiable type and heap pollution.

 ## Implementing Generics